XiaoQiWUMI/XiaoQi-SecPilot/README.md

 </p>

 # 🛡️ XiaoQi SecPilot
+### People with evil intent can do evil things without lying.
+And not all liars are evil.

 **AI-Driven Security Knowledge Copilot — Instant lookup of pentesting techniques, bypass methods, and attack methodologies.**